 ~/.ssh/id_rsa.puband on Windows, it is the content from step 7 above.

 Click "Add Key"

-The key is now added to your profile in Globus Online.
+The key is now added to your profile in the OSG Connect website.
 This will automatically be added to the login nodes within a couple hours.

 Again, once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect by using:

 - On a Mac, in the Terminal: ssh @login.osgconnect.net

 - On a Windows computer, the Putty program Type "login.osgconnect.net" as the hostname, then click "Open" and provide your Globus ID and passphrase when prompted to do so.